golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Relay server

 The Relay server is a core component of the networking layer in the Golem Network.
-All newly connected Nodes register with the Relay server, providing the necessary information for discovery and connection.
+All newly connected Nodes register with the Relay server, providing the necessary information for discovery and communication.
 The Relay server:
 - Maintains a list of Nodes present in the network.
 - Stores each Node's public key, [identity](#identity) derived from the public key, and associated IP address.
 - Stores information about which secondary identities are associated with specific Nodes.
-- Assists in establishing peer-to-peer (p2p) connections when possible.
+- Assists in establishing peer-to-peer (p2p) communication when possible.
-- Routes traffic between Nodes if a p2p connection cannot be established.
+- Routes traffic between Nodes if a p2p communication cannot be established.
 - Checks if connecting Nodes have public IP port exposed
 - Offers functions for:
   - Querying Node's information.